 To the west of Pigs Eye Lake is an upland area, including the Metropolitan Wastewater Plan.
-The Plant, the larges wastewater plan in Minnesota, is heavily developed, secure industrial site.
-The site operates 24 hours per day, 365 days per year treating wastewater and solids from the seven-county Metro Area as well as receiving some waste from beyond the Metro Area.
+The Plant, the largest wastewater plant in Minnesota, is a heavily developed, secure industrial site.
+The site operates 24 hours per day, 365 days per year treating wastewater and solids from the seven-county metropolitan area as well as receiving some waste from beyond the metropolitan area.
 Four decommissioned ash ponds, from which MCES has removed the ash, are located to the east of the treatment facilities.

-Saint Paul Port Authorities
+Saint Paul Port Authority

-Red Rock Terminal is located on the south end of Pigs Eye Lake which encompasses a variety of industrial business for land and barge access.
+Red Rock Terminal is located on the south end of Pigs Eye Lake which encompasses a variety of industrial businesses for land and barge access.